 Another way load shifting could help is if your power company has tiered rates.
 You pay so much per kwh up to 500 kwh on Tier 1, then more for 501-2,000 kilowatt hours on Tier 2 and maybe even more for 2,001 and above.
 This is really common in California, but again, most of the big utilities here, including NV Energy, do not have tiered pricing, so there is no financial benefit to load shifting.

-The biggest reason load shifting makes no financial sense here though, is energy density.
+The biggest reason batteries most often do not make financial sense here though is the upfront cost compared to the energy density.

 The batteries most commonly talked about is the Tesla Powerwall.
 Each Powerwall holds 13 kilowatt hours of power and can deliver 5-7 kwh at a time.
 That’s not a whole lot of juice.
 In order for the Powerwall to work correctly, your also have to install a Tesla Gateway.
 If the power went out for a week and you wanted to stay cool in August, you’d need more than 1 battery.